rh-mobb/documentation/content/docs/aro/upgrade-disconnected-aro/index.md

 ## Background
 One of the great features of ARO is that you can create 'disconnected' clusters with no connectivity to the Internet.
 Out of the box, the ARO service mirrors all the code repositories to build OpenShift clusters to Azure Container Registry.
 This means ARO is built without having to reach out to the Internet as the images to build OpenShift are pulled via the Azure private network.

 When you upgrade a cluster, OpenShift needs to call out to the Internet to get an upgrade graph to see what options you have to upgrade the cluster.
 This of course breaks the concept of having a disconnected cluster.
-This guide goes through how to upgrade ARO without having the cluster reach out to the Internat and maintaining the disconnected nature of an ARO cluster.
+This guide goes through how to upgrade ARO without having the cluster reach out to the Internet and maintaining the disconnected nature of an ARO cluster.

 ### Prerequisites